-Pursuant to Mr. Longo's employment agreement, dated March 1, 2010, he has agreed to serve as our Chief Information Officer.
-Mr. Longo's term of employment under this agreement continues until February 28, 2013, at which time the employment agreement will automatically renew for successive one year terms, unless we or Mr. Longo provide 90 days' written notice of an intention not to renew.
+Pursuant to Mr. Longo's employment agreement, dated March 1, 2010 and amended March 1, 2012 and March 22, 2013, he has agreed to serve as our Chief Information Officer.
+Mr. Longo's term of employment under this agreement continues until February 28, 2015, at which time the employment agreement will automatically renew for successive three-year terms, unless we or Mr. Longo provide 90 days' written notice of an intention not to renew.

-Effective March 1, 2010, Mr. Longo receives an annual base salary in the amount of \$500,000.
-Mr. Longo is entitled to an annual salary review beginning on March 1, 2011.
-Mr. Longo is entitled to an annual profit bonus that is calculated the same as Mr. Saxon's annual bonus.
+In 2012, Mr. Longo received an annual base salary in the amount of \$500,000 and is entitled to an annual salary review each March during the term of his employment agreement.
+In March 2013, Mr. Longo's salary was increased to \$600,000.
+Mr. Longo is entitled to an annual profit bonus that is calculated the same as Mr. Saxon's annual bonus, including the change as a result of the March 22, 2013 amendment.